wpilibsuite/frc-docs/source/docs/software/actuators/wpi-drive-classes.rst

 Using the DifferentialDrive class to control Differential Drive (WCD) robots
 ------------------------------------------------------------------------------------------------

-.. note:: WPILib provides seperate Robot Drive classes for the most common drive train configurations (differential, mecanum, and Killough).
+.. note:: WPILib provides separate Robot Drive classes for the most common drive train configurations (differential, mecanum, and Killough).
 The DifferentialDrive class handles the differential drivetrain configuration.
 These drive bases typically have two or more in-line traction or omni wheels per side (e.g., 6WD or 8WD) and may also be known as "skid-steer", "tank drive", or "West Coast Drive".
 The Kit of Parts drivetrain is an example of a differential drive.
 There are methods to control the drive with 3 different styles ("Tank", "Arcade", or "Curvature"), explained in the article below.

 DifferentialDrive is a method provided for the control of "skid-steer" or "West Coast" drivetrains, such as the Kit of